Your unexplained tooth pain may be symptomatic of a cracked tooth.

 What are the possible treatments for cracked teeth?

 If you have the signs or symptoms of cracked teeth, you must contact your weekend emergency dentist immediately.
 Minor hairline cracks aren’t emergencies, so they don’t necessitate immediate treatment.
 But major fractures necessitate immediate root canal treatment or extractions.
-However, most patients can’t determine if they have a mild or severe fracture, so it’s crucial to visit a dentist.
+However, most patients can’t determine if they have a mild or severe fracture, so it’s crucial to visit unexplained tooth pain.
 The dentist will run numerous x-rays and examine your teeth to determine the type of fracture and curate the ideal treatment plan.
 Depending on the severity of the fracture, the dentist may recommend the following treatments.

 Tiny, hairline fractures on the enamel of the crown don’t necessitate treatments.
 In most cases, the dentist would recommend leaving it alone if there’s no pain or issues with the appearance.